ZenglerLab/MIND-/Guild-Based Microbiome Classification and Predictions of Competition in a SynCom/README.md

 - Final_18_strains_with_strainN.saf

 __Overview:__
-Filtering, normalization and formatting of multiomics sequencing data.
+Filtering, normalization and formatting of count tables obtained after bioinformatic processing of multi-omics sequencing data.
-Genomes were annotated with the KEGG database using BlastKOALA (Kanehisa et al. 2016).
+This dataset contains multiomics count table from the SynCom, as well as a first round of single-member dropout experiments carried out in the SynCom.
 This script outputs a table which will be used as the input for the subsequent scripts ('write' command at the end of the script must be enabled).